ediparquantum/VeriQuEST.jl/README.md

 end
 ```

-Define the input and output vertices.
+Define the input and output vertices as tuples.
 For input vertices, provide the indices and the classical inputs.
 For no inputs, provide empty brackets `()`

 ```julia
   input_indices = () # a tuple of indices